This is the seventh chapter of The Architect's Guide to Choosing the Right Carpet.

-Bold, exotic and complex, the new opulence overwhelms with pattern on pattern, jewel-like colours and rich textiles.
+Bold, exotic and complex, the new opulence carpet design trend overwhelms with pattern on pattern, jewel-like colours and rich textiles.
 Highly decorative interiors are distinctly modern, while referencing historical elements such as traditional textile patterns and classical artworks.
 To achieve this no-holds-barred look of decorative delight, custom carpet is an essential element in rich jewel tones and bold patterns such as florals and paisleys based on traditional textile and wallpaper designs or classical artworks.
-It's all about achieving a balance that is at once lush and untamed, witty and supremely elegant.
+It's all about achieving a balance that's at once lush and untamed, witty and supremely elegant.

-The improvement in the quality of carpet tiles and the greater number of shapes they are available in has led to a movement towards geometric designs for flooring of almost endless variety.
-While wall to wall carpets can offer many different geometric designs due to advanced dye injection technology, designers are also playing with carpet tiles in different sized squares, planks, hexagons and triangles to create flooring designs that are energetic and lively for many different applications where the versatility of carpet tiles is preferred over wall to wall carpeting.
+The improvement in the quality of carpet tiles and the greater number of shapes they are available in has led to a movement towards a trend in geometric designs for flooring of almost endless variety.
+While wall-to-wall carpets can offer many different geometric designs due to advanced dye injection technology, designers are also playing with carpet tiles in different sized squares, planks, hexagons and triangles to create flooring designs that are energetic and lively for many different applications where the versatility of carpet tiles is preferred over wall-to-wall carpeting.

 These days, there really are practically no limits to what can be dyed onto a custom carpet.
 You could literally forward a jpeg image and (with some help from the manufacturer) have it made into a carpet.
-So whatever tone or style you are seeking to create in an interior, there's a carpet right for your project.
+So whatever tone or style you're seeking to create in an interior, there's a carpet right for your project.
 And if you can't find it, a quality carpet supplier can create it for you.
 Whether you're inspired by a textile, a scrap of wallpaper, a photograph of clouds or an ancient symbol, the trained designers at your manufacturer can readily help you turn it into a carpet.
-For our next blogpost, we will turn attention toward planning and choosing carpets for office projects.
+In this blogpost, we'll turn attention toward planning and choosing carpets for office projects.

 Still not full of ideas for your next project, check out 10 carpet cases we love, to see many more ways to use carpets in your interior design.